NECC offers training to faculty and staff, as well as groups in the community, with its own certified instructor.

 -Nearly one in five U.S. adults lives with a mental illness (44.7 million in 2016).
 (National Institute of Mental Health

 -Suicide is the second leading cause of death among college-age students.
 (Huffington Post via Centers for Disease Control and Prevention)

 These are harrowing statistics, but there’s good news: Anyone can make a dramatic difference, and all it takes is one day’s time.

-Mental Health First Aid is an 8-hour course that teaches individuals how to help someone who is experiencing a mental health or addictions challenge or is in crisis.
+Mental Health First Aid is a virtual 5-hour course, with a 2 hour self-paced workshop that teaches individuals how to help someone who is experiencing a mental health or addictions challenge or is in crisis.